jarylc/cf-workers-bingai-sydney-telegram-bot/README.md

 This bot supports private chats, group chats and inline mode (tagging the bot in any chat with a query) with a confirmation button to make it smoother to use.

 Notes:
-- Inline mode context is shared with the private chat with the bot, you can clear the context there
+- To clear Inline Mode context, tag the bot in chat without a query and tap on `Clear context and start a new conversation`
-- Inline mode is capped at a 64-character limit because of `callback_data` limits, but it can be solved by saving the query in KV if required
+- Inline Mode is capped at a 64-character limit because of `callback_data` limits, but it can be solved by saving the query in KV if required
 - This is mainly for personal use, if you would like to add features, do fork the repository.
 Do perform PRs back if you would be so kind!

 ## Prerequisites